WeatherMagic/weather-front/README.md

 ## Our code

-With that installed, in order to get an interactive development environment run:
+With that installed, clone our repository `https://github.com/WeatherMagic/weather-front.git` and step into the folder git created for you.
+With that done, in order to get an interactive development environment run:

     lein figwheel